medhavi27/ASO-Web-App/documents/design-journey.md

 I've selected my persona because...
 [Tell us why you picked your persona in 1-3 sentences.
 Your explanation should include why your persona will help you address gender-inclusiveness bugs in your design.]

+> We selected Abby as our persona because we believe that she embodies or is most similar to what we perceive a user in our target audience to be.
+Moreover, she also has the ability to process information comprehensively, which means that she is competent enough to complete certain tasks.
+Finally, due to her risk averse attitude and low confidence with computing tasks, we figured that she may be able to point out some bugs when running into problems.

 ### Tasks

 [You will need to evaluate at least 2 tasks (known as scenarios in the GenderMag literature).
 List your tasks here.
 These tasks are the same as the task you learned in INFO/CS 1300.]